 Robert Wenning (past TIAFT President) testifies: “Alan Curry was one of the most outstanding forensic toxicologists I have ever known.
 By his own and his co-workers’ scientific publications, the UK contributions to the development of toxicology were of paramount worldwide importance.
 The article "Chemistry and Crime" in Chemistry in Britain 1969 by AS Curry was at the origin of my personal decision to become a forensic toxicologist.
 A decision that I never regretted.”

 If you wish to know more about Alan Curry's life and legend, you can download this document: Alan Curry, the scientist, the leader, the communicator.

-The Board announces the winner of the Award at the TIAFT Annual Meeting.
+The Alan Curry Award recipient is announced at the end of the TIAFT Annual Meeting.

 The award consists of a memento engraved with the name of the award and the awardee's name and a diploma, as well as promotion to a TIAFT Honorary Member.

 - 2017 - Bryan Finkle, USA